helxplatform/helx-docs/index.rst

 =======
 BRAIN-I
 =======
 BRAIN-I investigators create large images of brain tissue which are then visualized and analyzed using a variety of tools which, architecturally, are not web applications but traditional desktop environments.
 These include image viewers like ImageJ and Napari.
-Appstore presents these kinds of workspaces using CloudTop, a Linux desktop with screen sharing software and adapters for presenting that interface via a web browser.
+AppStore presents these kinds of workspaces using CloudTop, a Linux desktop with screen sharing software and adapters for presenting that interface via a web browser.
 CloudTop allows us to create HeLx apps for ImageJ, Napari, and other visualization tools.
 These tools would be time consuming, complex, and error prone, for researchers to install and would still require them to acquire the data.
 With CloudTop, the system can be run colocated with the data with no installation required.

 ======
 SciDAS
 ======
 The Scientific Data Analysis at Scale project brings large scale computational workflow for research to cloud and on premise computing.
-Using the appstore, users are able to launch Nextflow API, a web based user interface to the Nextflow workflow engine.
+Using the AppStore, users are able to launch Nextflow API, a web based user interface to the Nextflow workflow engine.
 Through that interface and associated tools, they are able to stage data into the system through a variety of protocls, execute Nextflow workflows such as the GPU accelerated KINK workflow.
-Appstore and associated infrastructure has run KINK on the Google Kubernetes Engine and is being installed on the Nautilus Optiputer.
+AppStore and associated infrastructure has run KINK on the Google Kubernetes Engine and is being installed on the Nautilus Optiputer.

 ================
 BioData Catalyst